CanonicalLtd/maas-docs/en/contributing-writing.md

 The above examples will appear as:

-!!!
-Note:
-    If KVM-backed nodes are used, ensure that the 'maas' user on the rack controller can connect to the KVM host using a passphraseless private SSH key.
+> ⓘ If KVM-backed nodes are used, ensure that the 'maas' user on the rack controller can connect to the KVM host using a passphraseless private SSH key.

 !!!
 Warning:
     Data will be lost unless you do the right thing.